aniketb21/aniketb21.github.io/_pages/projects.md

 **Low Cost Optical Tweezer**  [(images)]({{ site.url }}/reports/Low_Cost_Optical_Tweezer.pdf)

 Optical Tweezers are devices which are used to move microscopic objects like atoms, bacteria, droplets in a manner similar to what tweezers do.
 It consists of a highly focused LASER beam.
-But these devices are 'very' expensive and can cost around $10,000, hence the motivation to develop a low cost alternative.
+But these devices are very expensive and can cost around $10,000, hence the motivation to develop a low cost alternative.
 This device involves a microscope, and since none of the existing models were compatible with the setup, a microscope (~400x) was developed from scratch, using components costing about $8.
 A DVD drive was used as a source for the laser for optical trapping, and its intensity was controlled using a circuit using a voltage regulator.
 Translational motion of the LASER was achieved by a bi-directional current.

-The microscope individually comes in three models and will be provided to underprivileged schools to enable a better quality of education.
+The microscope, individually, comes in three models and will be provided to underprivileged schools to enable a better quality of education.

 **Noise Cancelling Headphones** [(report)]({{ site.url }}/reports/Noise_Cancelling_Headphones_Project.pdf)